 SIKKIMENSIS BRIGHT YELLOW [Sikkim Cowslip]: Pendent clusters of funnel-shaped fragrant flowers in summer.
 Up to 80cm tall.

-WALTONII A: Pendent, dusky pink to wine red flowers with a cream-mealy face.
+WALTONII MIX: Pendent, dusky pink to wine red or yellow flowers with a cream-mealy face.
 H: 50cm.

 PROSARTES SMITHII: [Fairy Bells]: Liliacea, closely related to Tricyrtis.
 A small 20cm stalk with white flowers in spring and orange fruit in early autumn.
 A woodland plant.